Energy Benchmarking Tool - Beta Version

 The platform is currently in Beta version which is intended to test the user experience and inform its future development.
 If you have any comments please email email@example.com

-Find out more about the new tool by clicking on the different elements on the dashboard below.
+Find out more about the new tool by watching the webinar or by selecting the different elements on the example dashboard below.

 * Please note that the curve is a graphical representation of the cumulative distribution based on the sample that is available for each benchmark category.